-The Toratau, Kushtau and Yuraktau Shikhans formed as reef formations in the Early Permian, raised to the surface as a result of tectonic movements in the Neogene and facetted by weathering processes in the Quaternary.
+The Shikhans of Toratau, Kushtau and Yuraktau, formed in the system of reef buildups in the Early Permian, raised to the surface as a result of tectonic movements in the Neogene and facetted by weathering processes in the Quaternary.
 They represent an integral natural complex, the main components of which are inextricably linked by a common origin and dynamics of natural development.